Pet Shop Boys, obsession.

-Pet Shop Boys’ second album, Actually (released in 1987), was a favourite of mine to listen to on the bus ride in the morning to high school when I was in tenth grade.
-I used to program tracks 2, 4, 6, 8, and 10 to listen to in order, which are the moody tracks on the album.
+Pet Shop Boys’ second album, Actually (released in 1987), was a favourite of mine to listen to on the bus ride to high school.
+I used to program tracks 2, 4, 6, 8, and 10 to listen to in order, which are the more moody tracks on the album.

-The 1991 release of “Where the streets have no name (I can’t take my eyes off you)” involved begging a friend to loan me the money to buy it (I had used up my allowance from my parents the day before it was released, and I simply couldn’t wait until the following week).
-So I drove my friend to the bank so she could give me the money, then I rushed down to the record store to buy it.
+The 1991 release of “Where the streets have no name (I can’t take my eyes off you)” involved begging a friend to loan me money to buy it (I had used up my allowance from my parents the day before it was released, and I simply couldn’t wait until the following week).
+So I drove my friend to the bank so she could give me the money, then I rushed down to the record store.

-At my high school graduation in 1991, I performed “It’s alright” on keyboards along with two of my fellow students, Lyle and Laura, who sang the vocals.
+At my high school graduation in 1991, I performed “It’s alright” on the keyboard along with two of my fellow students, Lyle and Laura, who sang the vocals.
 It was Lyle’s idea, because he thought graduates would relate well to the lyrics.

 The entire Very album (1993) was the soundtrack to my massive immersion into the house music scene, and the album contains several songs that impacted my DJing gigs.
-“Go West” was the first song I played in 1993 to celebrate the new year at a New Year’s Eve gig; the Jam & Spoon remix of “Young offender” offered lots of late club night entertainment; and their subsequent remix of “Yesterday, when I was mad” was a classic Remark track to play at 3:00 a.m. no matter where I performed.
+“Go West” was the first song I played in 1993 to celebrate the new year at a New Year’s Eve gig; the Jam & Spoon remix of “Young offender” was the soundtrack to several late club nights; and their subsequent remix of “Yesterday, when I was mad” was a classic Remark track to play at 3:00 a.m. no matter where I performed.

-I saw the show Absolutely Fabulous on VHS tape months before everyone else knew what it was in the United States thanks to Pet Shop Boys releasing their song, “Absolutely Fabulous”, as a single in 1994.
+I saw the show Absolutely Fabulous on VHS tape months before Americans knew what it was thanks to Pet Shop Boys releasing their song, “Absolutely Fabulous”, as a single in 1994.
 I remember sharing the show with my best friend Tonda and we immediately became fans of the show ever since.

-The Trouser Enthusiasts remixes of “A red letter day” and “Somewhere” (both 1997) were literally “mind-blowing” to me, and both were staples in my gigs and after-parties.
-To this day, both mixes still evoke strong and intense nostalgic emotions for me, particularly the mix of “Somewhere”, which has become my favourite PSB remix of all time.
+The Trouser Enthusiasts remixes of “A red letter day” and “Somewhere” (both 1997) were literally perfect mixes to me, and both were staples in my gigs and after-parties.
+To this day, both mixes evoke strong and intense nostalgic emotions, particularly the mix of “Somewhere”, which has become my favourite PSB remix of all time.

 The single “Miracles”, released in 2003, became one of my all-time favourite Pet Shop Boys songs, reinforced by the Eric Prydz remix, which is showcased on my mix titled Artwork.
 It's important to note that Pet Shop Boys were using remixers like this long before they were massively popular — a hallmark in the Pet Shop Boys' choice of producers to remix their songs.